MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 Given security and privacy guidelines, the cross-tenant sessions feature allows users to connect to other users outside of their tenant group.
 Thus, AAD users can add MSA users and other AAD users outside of their tenant to a space and vice versa.
 A lobby experience is included so that users outside of a tenant can be accepted into a space or denied from a space.

-After you click on **Add remote** to invite remote users to join your session.
+After you click **Add remote** to invite remote users to join your session.
 You will see a list of remote users in your organization:

 <img src="media\add-remote-contacts.jpg" alt="Add remote users to a space" width=500px>

 Click the **add user** icon on the upper right corner to add cross-tenant users to your session.
-The following dialoguebox will appear.
+The following dialogue box will appear.

 <img src="media\add-cross-tenant-users.jpg" alt="Add remote cross-tenant users to a space" width=500px>

 ### Colocation

 Users in the same physical location can collaborate with each other and also with remote participants.
-You can invite co-located or remote friends to join your space.
+You can invite colocated or remote friends to join your space.

 To ensure success with colocation:

-1. All participants should turn on their hololens and walk around the meeting place before launching mesh.
+1. All participants should turn on their HoloLens and walk around the meeting place before launching mesh.

 1. Choose one person to be the host.
 Once joining the space, the host is to place the center piece in the center of the room.

 1. As each participant joins the space, have the host click on this participant in the current spaces tab, and click the green button to invite them to colocate.

-1. The particiant needs to look at the host's center piece (center of the room).
+1. The participant needs to look at the host's center piece (center of the room).

 1. You are colocated when avatars disappear and nametags appearing above people's head.